TCP-Lab/x.FASTQ/README.md

 ## Generality

-___x.FASTQ___ is a suite of __Bash__ and __R__ scripts that wrap third-party software to take RNA-Seq data analysis to a higher level, making it more abstract, automated, and scalable.
+___x.FASTQ___ is a suite of __Bash__ and __R__ scripts wrapping third-party software to make RNA-Seq data analysis more abstract, automated, and scalable.

-___x.FASTQ___ was originally written for the [*Endothelion*](https://github.com/TCP-Lab/Endothelion) project with the intention of making the application of our standard pipeline for transcriptional analysis easier and faster, while also making it accessible to biology collaborators without specific bioinformatics backgrounds, so that they would be able to carry out the entire analysis process themselves, even when working remotely.
-The main features of ___x.FASTQ___ stem directly from these needs:
+___x.FASTQ___ was originally written for the [*Endothelion*](https://github.com/TCP-Lab/Endothelion) project with the intention of making the application of our standard pipeline for NGS transcriptional analysis easier and faster, but also accessible to _wet biology_ collaborators without specific bioinformatics backgrounds, so that they would be able to carry out the entire analysis process themselves, even when working remotely.
+The main features of ___x.FASTQ___ stem directly from these needs.
 * __Remote operability__: Given the typical hardware requirements needed for read alignment and transcript abundance quantification, ___x.FASTQ___ is assumed to be installed just on a single remote server accessible to all